 Today we're going to tackle veg ramen.
 Slurping noodles from a big bowl of feisty, aromatic broth is hard to beat, and I wanted to share how great ramen bowls can come together relatively easily, year round.
 Ramen is incredibly versatile, and I play fast and loose with the concept overall.
-You have the ability to adapt the noodles, the tare (seasoning), the broth base, and the toppings, and I'll talk through a bunch of the ways you can play around below.
-The goal here is to give you a great jumping off point if you're not already making ramen at home, and for you to feel like you can wing it on a weeknight based on what you have on hand.
+You have the ability to adapt the noodles, the tare (seasoning), the broth base, and the toppings.
+I'll talk through a bunch of the ways you can play around below.
+The goal here is to give you a great jumping off point.
+This approach allows you to wing it on a weeknight based on what you have on hand.

-Seasonal Variations: The ramen you see pictured is a late-summer version.
-But part of the fun here is adapting through the year.
+The ramen you see pictured is a late-summer version, but part of the fun here is adapting through the year.
 Toss quick-cooking vegetables like broccoli, asparagus, and cauliflower into the noodle water for the last minute, and drain everything together.
-This way you don't have to get an extra pot going.
+No need to get an extra pot going.

 Veg Ramen and Four Seasons of Ideas